zinqlabs/stagehand/README.md

       guess: z.string().describe("the raw guess").nullable(),
       description: z
         .string()
+        .describe(
-        .describe("what letters are correct and in the right place, and what letters are correct but in the wrong place, and what letters are incorrect")
+          "what letters are correct and in the right place, and what letters are correct but in the wrong place, and what letters are incorrect", )
         .nullable(),
     }),
   });
   guesses.push({ guess: guess.guess, description: guess.description });

-  const correct = await stagehand.ask("Based on this description of the guess, is the guess correct?
+  const correct = await stagehand.ask(
+    "Based on this description of the guess, is the guess correct?
 Every letter must be correct and in the right place.
-Start your response with word TRUE or FALSE.\nGuess description: " + guess.description);
+Start your response with word TRUE or FALSE.\nGuess description: " + guess.description,
+  );

   if (correct.trimStart().split(" ").pop() === "TRUE") {
     break;